 - Any vehicle that is left on a campus surface lot during snow emergencies.

-During the winter months students must be alert for signs advising them to move their vehicles for snow removal.
-Notices will be posted in the Campus Center and sent via email.
-Any vehicle left in a lot may be towed at the owner's expense.
-During a city-declared snow emergency, cars may be moved to the faculty/staff underground parking in Stimac Hall and West Hall overnight, but they must be moved out by 7 a.m. the next morning.
+During a city-declared snow emergency, cars may be moved to the faculty/staff underground parking in Stimac Hall and Fischer Hall overnight, but they must be moved out by 7 a.m. the next morning.

 Parking assignments are designated by the type of permit issued.
 Public Safety may modify the lot assignments each term as space availability dictates.
 The types of parking permits available and the corresponding parking areas are as follows:

 |"F" Lot (REX)

 ||Faculty and Staff